Filming in Greece

 What is eligible for cash rebate?

-The cash rebate for audiovisual works production supports feature films, documentaries, television series, animated films and digital games that choose Greece as location in either principal photography and production development and/or post-production stage.
-The rebate does not apply to music concerts, recorded performances, sports events and shows, reality shows, recorded events, commercials, infotainment shows etc.
+The cash rebate for the production of audiovisual supports feature films, documentaries, television series, animated films and digital games that choose Greece as location for either principal photography and production development and/or post-production stages.
+The rebate does not apply to music concerts, recorded performances, sports events and shows, reality shows, recorded events, commercials, infotainment shows etc. Applications may be submitted for international and domestic productions and/or co-productions to obtain a 40% cash rebate on the sum of eligible expenses incurred in Greek territory.

 Who is eligible for the cash rebate?